 When is the best time to schedule my newborn session?

-The earlier the better…but the ideal time is to book during your second trimester so we have time to get to know each other and have time to plan out the details of your session.
+- The earlier the better…but the ideal time is to book during your second trimester so we have time to get to know each other and have time to plan out the details of your session.
 I will put a tentative date down on my calendar and then we will set the actual session date once baby arrives!
 Since it is best to photograph newborns within the first 5-12 days of age, scheduling ahead of time helps ensure I have availability on my calendar.
+I only take a certain number of newborns each month so booking early is very important!

 Is there an ideal age for photographing newborns?